My wife Tracy Bradford has written this guest post. If anxiety is regularly in your life, here are some practical strategies for dealing with it!

 Anxiety is a very real and overwhelming experience, and for many people who suffer from anxiety, episodes can increase during the holiday season.
-Before we kick off the 2019 celebrations, it’s a good idea to review and even practice these tips to release anxiety.
+Before we kick off the 2019 celebrations, it’s a good idea to review and even practice these tips to release anxiety, to get some extra information there is an aticle you can read about how does cbd help anxiety.
 That way, if anxiety starts to overwhelm you, you’ll already know what is especially soothing for you.

 The first thing you want to address are the PHYSICAL MANIFESTATIONS of anxiety which can include a racing heart, stomach issues (nausea, cramps, vomiting), headache, and insomnia.

 - Breathe, deeply.
 Find something pleasant to look at and inhale slowly, counting to 5, 7, even 10, then slowly exhale.
 While you are breathing, keep your mind focused on the pleasant thing you are looking at.
 Think about the shape, color, texture, position, etc.

 - Move, slowly.
 Start with holding your arms above your head as you slowly inhale and exhale.
 After a few rounds of that, loosely swing your arms from your shoulder joints, like you are slowly shaking off excess water after a swim.
 Keep breathing slowly.

 - Walk slowly, breathing deeply.
 As you walk describe what you see to yourself.
 Get as detailed as you can.
 If your mind starts to wander to stressful circumstances, describe your setting out loud.
 It may help to continue to move your arms as you walk.

 - Find an object with a soothing texture and rub your hand rhythmically back and forth over it while breathing slowly.